Homeward Bound highlights

 HOW TO GET HELP

-Intake assessments are conducted at 233 West 10th Street on a first-come-first-served basis from 8 a.m. to 5 p.m., Monday through Friday.
+Intake assessments are conducted on a first-come-first-served basis from 8 a.m. to 5 p.m., Monday through Friday.
 No appointment is necessary.
 For more information, call our main number at 214-941-3500 between 8 a.m. and 5 p.m. weekdays.

-Homeward Bound’s main facility is a 120-bed residential treatment facility located at 233 W. 10th Street near downtown Dallas.
-Outpatient treatment and administrative offices are located at 315 Sunset Avenue across Madison Street from our main facility.
-Both facilities are easily accessible from I-35 and I-30 and are on several DART bus lines.
+Homeward Bound will offer residential treatment as soon as we complete our move to a new facility.
+Outpatient treatment and administrative offices are located at 315 Sunset Avenue.
+This facility is easily accessible from I-35 and I-30 and is on several DART bus lines.
 All programs are licensed by the Texas Department of State Health Services.

 Each client is assigned to a treatment team that manages his or her treatment every step of the way – from detox to residential treatment to outpatient counseling, to support for re-entry to the outside world.
 We give clients the physical, psychological, emotional and spiritual help they need to move to a full, healthy life.